manavmax/MediaMinds/README.md

 2. Workflow:- Langflow: A powerful tool to create intelligent workflows that can interact with GPT models.
 In this project, Langflow is used to process the data and generate insights.

-3. Backend:- Python: The core language for implementing workflows and interacting with the database.
+3*.
+Backend:- Python: The core language for implementing workflows and interacting with the database.

-4. Frontend:- Html, Next.js, Css, Tailwind, Javascript
+4*.
+Frontend:- Html, Next.js, Css, Tailwind, Javascript

-5. Deployment:- Vercel
+5*.
+Deployment:- Vercel

+**After Future improvements.

 ---